gouthamganesan/Notes/Web Dev/Practice/Traversy Media/CSS Crash Course/CSS.md

 ```

 * There are many more ways you can target a pseudo class.
 Have to learn more on it.
+  * Giving states like, hover, visited, checked are also some of the types of pseudo classes.
 * To make an element responsive to the browser size (wrt height) we can use the `min-height` property.
 Learn more about it.